 Below are the expectations and guidelines the participants will need to follow in order to attend in-person programs/special events.

-• Participants must be able to maintain 6ft apart from other participants/staff. • Participants must be able to wear a face covering. • Participants must be able to stay with the group. • Participants must always keep their hands and feet to themselves. • A questionnaire will be sent to families prior to the start of each program/special event.
+• Participants must be able to maintain 6 feet apart from other participants/staff. • Participants must be able to stay with the group. • Participants must always keep their hands and feet to themselves.

 SSSRA attempts to hold programs whenever possible.
 However, inclement weather occasionally makes it difficult for staff and participants to travel to program locations.
 SSSRA’s cancellation policies are as follows: